 How can governments and civil society ensure that the most vulnerable and marginalised groups are heard and involved when National Adaptation Plans (NAPs) are being prepared?

-This is one among many key questions to be discussed at the UNFCCC NAP Expo in Sharm el Sheikh, Egypt, at Southern Voices on Adaptation’s session on multistakeholder participation.
+This is one among many key questions discussed at the UNFCCC NAP Expo in Sharm el Sheikh, Egypt, at Southern Voices on Adaptation’s session on multistakeholder participation.

-The session will cover how to measure and evaluate participation in NAP processes and how to ensure transparency to promote stakeholder engagement.
+The session covered how to measure and evaluate participation in NAP processes and how to ensure transparency to promote stakeholder engagement.

-Southern Voice’s recent report on NAP Progress In Participation and Transparency will serve as the basis for discussion.
+Southern Voice’s recent report on NAP Progress In Participation and Transparency served as the basis for discussion.

 The report was compiled using feedback from Malawi, Kenya, Cambodia, Sri Lanka, Nepal and Vietnam to provide an assessment of progress in transparency and participation at another UNFCCC event earlier this year.

-Challenges highlighted include finances, capacity gaps, and resources.
+Challenges highlighted included finances, capacity gaps, and resources.
 To empower neglected groups, the report supports providing plans in local languages and introducing a redress mechanism.

 These proposals, in addition to many others, aim to address the fact that many governments mention the need for multi-stakeholder participation in official documents but fail to propose concrete activities to make it a reality.